sweenejp/mnca-message-board-template/posts/how-to-use-the-new-bio-message-board.md

 ---
-title: How to use the new Bio Message Board
+title: How to use the Bio Message Board
 date: 2021-02-01T20:50:19.944Z
 summary: A quick guide to our new Message Board.
 Portfolios?
 Quizzes?
 Tests?
   Helpful videos?
 You can find everything you need for Biology class here on the